Stages, types and grades of kidney cancer

 The stage of a cancer tells you how big it is and how far it has spread.
 It helps your doctor decide which treatment you need.

+This information is about the number staging system for kidney cancer.
+There are 4 number stages for kidney cancer.
 Doctors might also use the TNM staging system.
 TNM stands for Tumour, Node and Metastasis.
-It shows:

 Kidney cancer stages can be difficult to understand.
 And you may feel frightened or overwhelmed after being told you have cancer.
 You might not be able to take in everything your doctor tells you.